TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 A waterfall in the Scottish Highlands.

-In 2014 I graduated with my B.A. in Creative Writing from the University of New Mexico.
-My friends asked me what I was going to do with such an “impractical degree.”
+I graduated with my B.A. in Creative Writing from the University of New Mexico.
+My friends asked me what I would do with such an “impractical degree.”
 I told them, “I’m going to travel the world and write stories.”
-I subsequently decided to apply to study abroad for my master’s at the University of Stirling in Scotland for the 2015-2016 year.
+I subsequently decided to apply to study abroad for my master’s at the University of Stirling in Scotland for 2015-2016.

-Stirling was the greatest decision of my life, but there are formalities to address when living and studying abroad.
+Stirling was the most significant decision of my life, but there are formalities to address when living and studying abroad.
 The first time I waltzed into the U.K. I thought I'd have all the mundane formalities sorted by week two.
-Was I wrong!
+I was wrong!

-Practically speaking, here are some of the major considerations when applying for University and arriving in Scotland:
+Practically speaking, here are some of the primary considerations when applying for University and arriving in Scotland:

 Costs

-There were many reasons I chose to apply for education abroad, but first, let’s talk costs, as money and funding are often issues that can hold us back from pursuing our goal.
-The tuition costs, even as an international student, and even with the exchange rate from pounds to dollars very favorable.
-Direct study abroad remains much cheaper than every school I applied for in the U.S. There are a few caveats to this statement, of course.
-Though the tuition was cheaper, I found that scholarships available for my program were a harder to come by as an international student from the U.S. The scholarships that are available remain very competitive.
-The deadlines to apply are usually in the fall of the year before the program starts, so it is necessary to plan ahead.
-I ended up having to pay out of pocket, but it was possible to receive federal student loans.
+I chose to apply for education abroad for many reasons, but first, let’s talk about costs, as money and funding often hold us back from pursuing our goals.
+Even as an international student, the tuition costs and the exchange rate from pounds to dollars were very favorable.
+Direct study abroad remains much cheaper than every school I applied for in the U.S. There are a few caveats to this statement.
+Though the tuition was more affordable, I found that scholarships available for my program were harder to come by as an international student from the U.S. The available scholarships remain very competitive.
+The application deadlines are usually in the fall of the year before the program starts, so planning is necessary.
+I had to pay out of pocket, but it was possible to receive federal student loans.

-Cost of living is mixed.
-Some things are cheaper, including basic foods such as dairy products, bread, and vegetables, and some things are way more expensive.
-Gas (petrol), was almost four times the cost of gas in the U.S., which extended to utility cost in the home.
+The cost of living is more mixed.
+Some things are cheaper, including essential foods such as dairy products, bread, and vegetables; others are way more expensive.
+Gas (petrol) was almost four times the cost of gas in the U.S., which extended to utility costs in the home.
 Also, the cost of alcohol and cigarettes (don’t smoke!) is high because of steep taxes.
-As I mentioned, I used loans, but while some people buy fancy new cars, and I bought an education and the experience of a lifetime.
+As I mentioned, I used loans, but while some people buy fancy new cars, I bought an education and the experience of a lifetime.
 I regret nothing.

 Visa Processing Time

-Initially, another reason I chose the University of Stirling related to being able to bring my long-term partner with me.
-You should consider this personal requirement if you do have family or partners that you cannot leave behind because it can make the visa process more complicated.
-In our case, we were both accepted into the school, lucky for us.
-We applied for separate, but compatible student visas, so we were allowed into the country at the same time, and we were allowed to remain the same amount of time.
+Initially, I chose the University of Stirling because I could bring my long-term partner with me.
+You should consider this personal requirement if you have family or partners that you cannot leave behind because it can make the visa process more complicated.
+In our case, we were both accepted into the school, which was lucky for us.
+We applied for separate but compatible student visas, so we were allowed into the country at the same time and to remain for the same amount of time.

 The actual visa process takes a while, so get on that ASAP.
-Do not wait until the last second to apply for acceptance into a school, or for scholarships, because all of these stages will be separate, but must include dependent applications.
-My visa, since I did wait a little longer than I should have, cost a few thousand dollars in general fees as well as expedited processing so that I could receive my visa in time to depart.
-We both received our visa the day before our plane took off.
+Do not wait until the last second to apply for acceptance into a school or for scholarships, because all of these stages will be separate but must include dependent applications.
+Since I had to wait a little longer than I should have, my visa cost a few thousand dollars in general fees.
+I expedited processing to receive my visa in time to depart.
+We both received our visas the day before our plane took off.
 We were nervous wrecks that final day, of course.

-The visa does include membership to the NHS, which is their healthcare system.
-Side note, my partner contracted pneumonia while we were there and he was seen and immediately by attended to by doctors for free.
-He was fixed up in less than a week, so even though we were forced to buy into the NHS with our visa, it ended up being well worth it.
+The visa includes membership in the NHS and its healthcare system.
+Side note: my partner contracted pneumonia while we were there, and he was seen and immediately attended to by doctors for free.
+He was well in less than a week, so even though we had to buy into the NHS with our visa, it was well worth it.

-As well, because of political conflicts within Europe, our visas limited our ability to work as students more than they typically would have even a year prior.
-Normally, students are allowed to work 20 hours in term and 40 hours out of the term.
-However, to discourage too much immigration, the policy was tightened until further notice.
-Currently, work is allowed 20 hours during the term and 0 hours outside of the the term.
+Also, because of political conflicts within Europe, our visas limited our ability to work as students more than they typically would have even a year prior.
+Usually, students are allowed to work 20 hours in a term and 40 hours out of the term.
+However, to discourage too much immigration, the policy has been tightened until further notice.
+Currently, work is allowed 20 hours during and 0 hours outside the term.
 The new policy makes it almost impossible to hold a job.
 We had a few weeks where we ate nothing but frozen pizzas to balance our lack of budgeting for this possibility.

 Banking

-Acquiring a bank account involves a whole song and dance that I had not rehearsed.
-If you don't have previous U.K. credit or a U.K. address then you can't get a bank account, but if you don't have a bank account you can't rent a place to get an address.
-This was one of the biggest initial headaches I faced once I landed in Scotland.
-I solved this by going to the bank located on campus, and the bankers ended up helping me to find a workaround.
-Usually, that is how I got myself out of jams — I showed up, explained my situation, and made contacts where I needed to.
-It’s simple, and not a guarantee, but sometimes faith in humanity, being social and friendly, and asking for help can be the best way to solve an issue.
+Acquiring a bank account involves a song and dance I had not rehearsed.
+If you don't have previous U.K. credit or a U.K. address, then you can't get a bank account, but if you don't have a bank account, you can't rent a place to get an address.
+This Catch-22 was one of the biggest initial headaches I faced once I landed in Scotland.
+I solved this by going to the bank on campus, and the bankers ended up helping me to find a workaround.
+Usually, that is how I got myself out of jams — I showed up, explained my situation, and made contacts where needed.
+It’s simple and not a guarantee, but sometimes faith in humanity, being social and friendly, and asking for help can be the best way to solve an issue.
 The Scottish people made it easy, though — more on that soon!

 Housing